Deployment Guide

 Deployment Options

-The SIWE OIDC Provider can be deployed in two primary modes:
+The SIWE OIDC Provider can be deployed in three primary modes:

 - Cloudflare Workers - Serverless, globally distributed